zamoose/Elbee-Elgee/README.markdown

 	* <del>wp_footer() must be placed directly before &lt;/body&gt;.</del>
 	* <del>The use of `$_SERVER['PHP_SELF']` in forms is discouraged as it presents a security risk.</del>
 	* <del>All custom functions and global variables must be prefixed with the theme slug or an appropriate variant.</del>
-	* All data must be sanitized and validated before saving to the database and properly escaped when outputting to forms.
+	* <del>All data must be sanitized and validated before saving to the database and properly escaped when outputting to forms.</del>
 	* <del>Themes are required to use checked() and selected() for checkbox and select options in forms respectively.</del>
 	* <del>`( ! isset( $content_width ) ) $content_width = '640';` entered twice in `includes/supports.php`.</del>
 	* <del>Please note the license being used for your header images in the readme.
 They must be GPL-compatible.</del>